kromerm/adfdataflowdocs/adf-data-flow-faq.md

 * From the code view, click "Plan" on the top-right corner.
 The Plan swtich from JSON to the formatted DSL script plan.
 * Copy & paste this script or save it in a text file.

+Q: How do I access data using the other 80 dataset types in ADF?

+Data Flow currently allows Azure SQL DB, Azure SQL DW, Delimited Text files from Blob or ADLS, and Parquet files from Blob or ADLS natively for Source and Sink.
+Use the Copy Activity to stage data from any of the other connectors and then execute a Data Flow activity to transform data after it's been staged.
+For example, your pipeline will first Copy into Blob and then a Data Flow activity will use a dataset in Source to transform that data.